ofiwg/libfabric/man/fi_domain.3.md

   seen by the initiator of a request.
 For FI_EP_DGRAM endpoints, if the target EP queues are unable to accept incoming messages, received messages will be dropped.
 For reliable endpoints, if RM is disabled, the transmit operation will complete in error.
+A provider may choose to return an error completion with the error code FI_ENORX for that transmit operation so that it can be retried.
 If RM is enabled, the provider will internally retry the operation.

 *Rx Buffer Overrun*
 : This refers to buffers posted to receive incoming tagged or untagged messages,